patrickm663/localglmnet.jl/README.md

 - investigate output when isolating a particular feature and passing it through the NN -- all else set to zero
 - find the Jacobian using some input data and investigate the gradients per feature

-The results indicate the gradients are fairly similar to our true underlying model, and we can derive naive partial dependence plots to analyse the relatove impact of a feature.
+The results indicate the gradients are fairly similar to our true underlying model, and we can derive naive partial dependence plots to analyse the relative impact of a feature.

 ![grad1](assets/isolated_pdp.png)